Language: EN

 Serial.println(cont);

-//increase the counter and wait for a second
+//increment the counter and wait a second

 cont++;